MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 1. Select **Facilities** in the left pane and select a facility record from the active facilities list.

 2. Select **Transitions** tab from the selected facility.
-If there are any existing or previous transition requests established they will appear in the subgrid.
+If there are any existing or previous transition requests established, they will appear in the subgrid.

 3. Select **New Reopen Phase Transition**.